How to Actually Track Your Finances

 If you are even thinking about tracking your finances, you are already on the right track.
 Awareness always comes before action.

-You can write down expenses in your notes app for a week, just to see what shows up.
-You can open a spreadsheet and list what you spent yesterday, without worrying about categories or structure.
-You can even track a single area of your spending instead of everything at once.
-For example, if eating out feels like the problem, track only that for a month.
+The starting point can be almost anything.
+Write down expenses in your notes app for a week to see what shows up.
+Open a spreadsheet and list what you spent yesterday, without worrying about categories or structure.
+Or track a single area instead of everything at once.
+If eating out feels like the problem, track only that for a month.
 That alone can change how you think before spending.

 The key is to track what actually matters to you.